 Many programming languages can be used in this course with examples in both MATLAB and Python programming languages.
 There are many resources to get started in MATLAB or get started with Python.
 There are also excellent resources for experienced MATLAB programmers who would like to learn Python such as Numpy for Matlab Users.
-The following videos give a brief introduction to MATLAB and Python including how to create a first program and debug the application by stepping through each line.
+Introductory material on programming with MATLAB or Python is in the Computational Tools Course.

 Introduction to Nonlinear Optimization

 This course uses principles from nonlinear programming but does not delve into the details of solution strategies.
 Instead of detailing how a nonlinear programming solver iterates to find a solution, this course focuses on formulating problems and the use of differential constraints in describing and optimizing dynamic systems.
 For more background on how nonlinear programming solvers work, refer to the Course on Optimization and the associated online Design Optimization Textbook.
 A good illustrative example is the Two Bar Truss optimization or the example below.

 APMonitor is a tool for nonlinear optimization and dynamic optimization.
 Source files are available for Julia, Python, and MATLAB.
 Users can select either a public server or a local host if the APMonitor Server is installed locally.
 The user must also specify an application name.

 server = 'http://127.0.0.1' # for local server server = 'http://byu.apmonitor.com' # for public server app = myApp # application name

 Once the server and application name are defined, the following is a list of available commands in each package.

 - apm(server,app,aline) - Send commands to the server

 - Typical commands are 'clear all', 'clear csv', 'clear apm', 'solve'.